 - Drive in the proper lane, obey the lane markings, look carefully, and signal properly before changing lanes

 - Leave enough distance between your vehicle and the vehicle ahead of you to avoid a collision

 - If you are overtaken and passed by another vehicle, maintain your speed and give the other vehicle enough room to pass safely

 - Control your speed according to posted speed limits and varying traffic conditions

 - Listen to instructions and observe the general flow of traffic

 - Approach intersections at the proper speed, look for other vehicles, come to a complete stop, anticipate that the light might change, and do not try to beat a yellow before it changes to red

-- Backing skills and backing correctly out of parking spaces
+- Use your mirrors and check your blind spots to ensure you are backing correctly out of parking spaces

-- Parallel parking.
-Check traffic by looking in the rear view mirror, signal your intention to park, position your vehicle before backing, and move into the space smoothly and at the proper speed
+- When parallel parking, always check traffic by looking in your mirrors, signal your intention to park, position your vehicle before backing, and move into the space smoothly and at the proper speed